-Paragraph 1.1.1-15(1)(b) requires substances used as processing aids in food to comply with any relevant identity and purity specifications listed in Schedule 3 of the Code.
+Paragraph 1.1.1-15(1)(b) requires substances used as processing aids in food to comply with any relevant identity and purity specifications listed in Schedule 3 of the Code when added to food in accordance with the Code, or sold for use in food.

-Subsection S3-2(1) incorporates by reference the specifications listed in the Joint FAO/WHO Expert Committee on Food Additives (JECFA) Combined Compendium of Food Additive Specifications1, and the United States Pharmacopeial Convention Food Chemicals Codex (13th edition).
-These include general specifications for enzyme preparations used in food processing for identity and purity parameters.
+Subsection S3-2(1) incorporates by reference the specifications listed in the Joint FAO/WHO Expert Committee on Food Additives (JECFA) Combined Compendium of Food Additive Specifications (FAO JECFA Monographs 26 (2021)2, the United States Pharmacopeial Convention (2022) Food Chemicals Codex (13th edition).
+These include general specifications for enzyme preparation for identity and purity parameters in food processing.